-- Email is measurable - just about everything can be tracked - from how many people received the message to how many opened it or clicked links within it; most email marketing platforms, including our own Soundoff, contain robust analytics and reporting features.
+- Email is measurable - just about everything can be tracked - from how many people received the message to how many opened it or clicked links within it; most email marketing platforms contain robust analytics and reporting features.

 Here's a formula I put together that illustrates this point:

 Power of Personal Communication (PPC) X Power of Scale (PS) = Incredible Results

 Email is a form of personal communication that can scale into the thousands (even millions).
 A well-crafted message that contains a strong call to action combined with a compelling subject line can be your ticket to generate leads and sales.